• Skip to primary navigation

 What is Sous Vide?

 Sous vide means “under vacuum” in French.
 It’s a water bath cooking technique by vacuum-sealing food in a bag, then cooking for a long time to a very precise temperature in a water bath.
-This method is known for being a precise and consistent way to evenly cook meat or fish.
+This method is known for being a precise and consistent way to evenly cook the meat or fish.

 Why Sous Vide Pork Shoulder?